defanor/cyrillic-colemak/README.md

 cyrillic-colemak
 ================

-cyrillic-colemak input method for emacs
+cyrillic-colemak input method for Emacs.
+Allows to type using the ЙЦУКЕН keyboard layout while Colemak is used.

-installation
+Installation
 ============

-Download the file, add `(load-file "~/.emacs.d/cyrillic-colemak.el")` into your `.emacs`.
+Download the file, setup it with `load-file`, `package-install-file`, `use-package`, `straight-use-package`, or a similar function.